Jazz Lewis: Political career

-In the legislature
+Maryland House of Delegates

+Lewis in the Appropriations Committee, 2023.

 Lewis was appointed to the Maryland House of Delegates by Governor Larry Hogan on February 10, 2017, and was sworn in on the same day.
 He was subsequently elected for a full term in 2018, and re-elected in 2022.

+Lewis was a member of the Judiciary Committee from 2017 to 2020, afterwards serving in the Appropriations Committee until his resignation in 2026.
 In September 2019, House Speaker Adrienne A. Jones named Lewis as the chair of the House Democratic Caucus.
 In January 2023, Jones named him as the House Majority Whip, succeeding then-delegate Talmadge Branch.

 From 2019 until October 2021, Lewis worked as a senior policy advisor to House Majority Leader Steny Hoyer.

 Lewis was an at-large delegate to the 2024 Democratic National Convention, pledged to Kamala Harris.

-Committee assignments

-Lewis has served as a member of the Appropriations Committee since 2021.